cristinanegrean/cristinanegrean.github.io/_posts/2021-11-12-developers-lift-and-shift-to-eks.markdown

 role_arn=arn:aws:iam::<acc aws account>:role/OrganizationAccountAccessRole
 mfa_serial=arn:aws:iam::<iam aws account>:mfa/<your user name>
 ```
+Listing 1: `cat ~/.aws/config`

 > <img class="img-responsive" src="{{ site.baseurl }}/img/site/blockquote-green-red.png" alt="Note"/> If the development source code repo contains as well some Terraform code, you may find the AWS account numbers configured in there.

 ## AWS EKS Access

-Now that we have set up AWS vault and the named profile, we can write a `bash script` based on `aws-vault` commands to switch between Elastic Kubernetes Service clusters the operation guy or girl has set up developer access for.
+Now that we have set up AWS vault and the named profile, we can write a `bash script` based on `aws-vault` commands
+to setup all Elastic Kubernetes Service clusters, the operation guy or girl has set up developer access for.
+This is
+needed first time you set up the EKS clusters, to add them to your `.kube/config` file.

 ```bash
 #!/usr/bin/env bash